This Is Our Firstborn Daughter Alara’s Story

 Still loved.

-Chapter Seven: The Organ That Sustained You
+Chapter Eight: The Organ That Sustained You

 The placenta is the only organ created solely to sustain another life.
 It acts as a baby’s lungs, kidneys, liver, and digestive system.
 A baby can only grow as well as the placenta allows.